NOAA-ORR-ERD/PyGnome/Installing.rst

 Adding another channel to conda:
 ................................

-To make it easy for your install to find conda-forge packages, they should be added to your conda configuration:
+To make it easy for your install to find conda-forge packages, it should be added to your conda configuration:

 Add the conda-forge channel::